A legend among divers’ watches, the Oyster Perpetual Sea-Dweller was created to accompany the pioneers of deep-sea diving.

 The oscillator of calibre 3235 has a large balance wheel with variable inertia regulated extremely precisely via gold Microstella nuts.
 It is held firmly in place by a height-adjustable traversing bridge enabling very stable positioning to increase shock resistance.
-The oscillator is also fitted on high-performance Paraflex shock absorbers, designed and patented by Rolex.
+The oscillator is also fitted on patented high-performance Paraflex shock absorbers, designed by Rolex.

 Calibre 3235 is fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of this movement extends to approximately 70 hours.

 The Sea-Dweller’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.